Sneha124-star/TSF-Task2/README.md

 # TSF Internship
-Tasks completed during internship fot The sparks foundations.
+Tasks completed during internship for The sparks foundations.